 - (1) Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability. - (2) Mineral Resources are exclusive of Mineral Reserves. - (3) Mineral Resources' point of reference is the limestone surge pile at the plant area. - (4) Mineral Resources Reasonable Prospects for Economic Extraction (RPEE) commodity price is based on a 2025 cement price of \$136 per ton and a blended aggregates price of \$21.00 per ton.
-Both prices are Free on Board (FOB) the plant. - (5) Tons are rounded to the nearest thousand. - (6) Sums may not be exact because of rounding. - (7) There is no certainty that all or any part of the Mineral Resources estimated will be converted into Mineral Reserves
+Both prices are Free on Board (FOB) the plant. - (5) Tons are rounded to the nearest thousand. - (6) Sums may not be exact because of rounding. - (7) There is no certainty that all or any part of the Mineral Resources estimated will be converted into Mineral Reserves - (8) A density factor of $1.55 \text{ t/ bank yd}^3$ was applied.

 The Qualified Person (QP) opines that the modeling of the Miami Limestone deposit at the site adequately characterizes the quality and geology of the ore body.
 Such interpretations were made based on drilling campaigns, other exploration activities, and the mining history at the site.
+Material density is considered a key assumption in the determination of mineral resources.
+Through exploration, material testing and mass balance calculations the in-situ density factor utilized is 1.55 tons per bank cubic yard.
 The QP also opines that the Resource estimates have been developed following customary and industry standard practices in the construction materials mining industry.
 No proprietary methods, standards or software were used in the Resource estimate.